Escaped Pennsylvania prisoner now armed with a stolen rifle and ‘extremely dangerous,’ police say – KION546

 Cavalcante was being held at Chester County Prison, in a rural area some 30 miles west of Philadelphia, following his conviction last month of first-degree murder for the killing of his former girlfriend, 33-year-old Deborah Brandão.

+Since then, he has been spotted a number of times in the Chester County area, including multiple times at a botanical garden.
+Police surrounded an area of several square miles that they termed a search perimeter to try to catch him.

-Before Monday night, no sightings of Cavalcante had been reported since the weekend, when authorities say he slipped through a police search perimeter.
-Police say he stole a van, changed his appearance and showed up Saturday at the homes of people he knew years ago, more than 20 miles outside the search perimeter.
-He then ditched the vehicle in a field East Nantmeal Township and vanished, authorities said.
+Yet on Saturday, he shaved his beard, stole a van and showed up at the homes of people he knew years ago more than 20 miles outside the search perimeter.

-The weekend’s developments shifted the search for police, who had previously been focused on a search perimeter that included a botanical garden – just a few miles from the prison – where he was sighted multiple times.

-Despite the shifting search areas, all reported sightings of Cavalcante so far have happened in Chester County.

 Cavalcante then tried to contact another acquaintance in the nearby Phoenixville area.
 That person was also not home but called police after a female resident saw the escaped inmate, according to Bivens.